 CAM practitioners are in demand as rising health care costs plague Americans.
 Patients are also turning to more natural and holistic approaches to their health making acupuncture an in-demand career.

 Where you decide to work will also determine the demand.
-According to BLS, states with the highest concentration of jobs health diagnosing and treating practitioners include:
+According to BLS, states with the highest concentration of jobs for acupuncturists and health diagnosing and treating practitioners include:

 Is this a growing field?

-According to O*Net, employment for acupuncturists is predicted to grow between 9 and 13 percent.
+According to O*Net, employment for acupuncturists is predicted to grow 11% over the coming decade.
 However, it is important to be aware that national long-term projections of employment growth may not reflect local and/or short-term economic or job conditions.